therealjflf/hesutils/docs/hesiod.rst

   - Query syntax trivially encoded in the domain of the DNS request (e.g. ``joe.passwd.tech.chicago.ns.mycorp.com`` -- even without knowing anything about Hesiod you can already figure out what this request is for);

-- As the data is sent via DNS, Hesiod benefits from the strenghts of the DNS protocol.
+- As the data is sent via DNS, Hesiod benefits from the strengths of the DNS protocol.
 This includes things like:

   - Built-in high-availability (one of DNS' most underrated design features);